 But yeah, you're right.
 It was not the best training to grow up in a bar and in a tiny apartment with a single mom and to go to a bad public school.
 This is not how you prep for college, I think.

 GROSS: So in talking about the bar where you grew up, in part, you write that there was lots of sex at the bar, that sex was one of the foundational premises of the bar, so it made a kind of sense that people had sex all over the premises: in the parking lot, in the bathrooms, in the basement.
 Did you end up running into some of these examples before you actually understood the facts of life?

 MOEHRINGER: No, it was - I was pretty conversant in the facts of life when I was in the bar and observing what the grownups were all doing.
 And, you know, this was a different time.
 It was the '70s, early '80s.
 And, you know, people drank a lot then and smoked a lot, and it just - it made for a lot of good stories.
-It was - every night there was something interesting to watch.
+Every night there was something interesting to watch.